Where are you based?

 How long does it take to groom a guinea pig?

 It takes on average 1 hour per guinea pig, whether long or short haired.
-With short-haired breeds it is drying them that takes a lot of time; with long-hairs it’s the haircut that takes the longest.
-So a pair of guinea pigs will typically take approximately 2 hours to fully groom.
+A pair of guinea pigs will typically take approximately 2 hours to fully groom.

 Basic grooming packages (nails, ears etc. without haircuts or baths) take anything from 5 to 10 minutes per pig.